vmvini/CorbaTemplateMethod/README.md

 3- Use the generated codes as dependencies of your client/server codes

-4- Implement the client/server abstract methods
+4- Implement the server abstract methods